Bike rider safety

 That’s why it’s not only smart to wear a helmet, it’s compulsory.
 It’s also just as important to make sure it’s the right helmet.

 - Comply with AS/NZS 2063:2008 – Bicycle Helmets.
 All approved helmets must be sold with a compliance sticker attached.

 - Fit firmly on the head, with the chin strap securely fastened.

-- Not move when you push it back and forward on your head (if it does, it won‘t protect the front or back of your head if you fall).
+- Not move when you push it back and forward on your head (if it does, it will be less effective in protecting the front or back of your head if you fall).

-- Two yellow pedal reflectors on each pedal.
+- Yellow pedal reflectors on both sides of each pedal.